Edward Francis Anhalt: Banking on Kids

 Anhalt is the president of Banking On Kids, a company that helps K-8 students become fiscally prudent by opening student-run-banks in their schools.
 Founded in 1995 by Anhalt, his initiatives represented an example of local banks becoming involved in elementary and middle school education: In 1999, the organization started programs in 75 schools with the help of 15 banks in the Milwaukee area.
 The program, which is curricular-driven, sets many goals for students, such as opening their own savings account.
 Anhalt believes the program is beneficial because it helps students set financial habits early on.
 Anhalt has also stated that another goal of the organization is to reduce the use of check-cashing services, which he called "legalized loan sharking."
 Such services take a significant percentage cut from the value of the check, and Anhalt argues that more emphasis needs to be placed on individuals saving money and using banks.

 Event promotion and coordinating

 Under his organization, Just Like Downtown, Anhalt marketed, promoted, and coordinated several promotional events in the Milwaukee area.
-For instance, he promoted several "best of" contests featuring local foods such as frozen custard, fish frys, and pizza.
+For instance, he promoted several "best of" contests featuring local foods such as frozen custard, fish fries, and pizza.
 He also organized and promoted the idea for the Park-it Market at County Stadium in 1982, which was a flea market described as "Milwaukee's biggest rummage sale ever."
 The event attracted 600 sellers and an estimated 8,000 to 10,000 attendees.
 Anhalt was noted for his atypical promotional strategy, such as using WBCS radio as a method to advertise the event.

 Anhalt is also responsible for orchestrating or promoting numerous events in the Milwaukee area: